-Each server and client operating also as a server implements a host status word, while each client implements a server status word for each server.
-Both words have the format and content shown in Figure 8.
-The low order 16 bits of the status word define the state of the Autokey protocol, while the high order 16 bits specify the message digest/signature encryption scheme.
-Bits 24-31 of the status word are reserved for server use, while bits 16-23 are reserved for client use.
+This section describes the formal model of the Autokey state machine, its state variables and the state transition functions.
+Each server and client operating also as a server implements a single host status word, while each client implements an association status word for each server.
+Both words have the format and content shown in Figure 9.
+The low order 16 bits of the status word define the state of the Autokey protocol, while the high order 16 bits specify the message digest/ signature encryption scheme. as encoded in the OpenSSL library.
+Bits 24-31 of the status word are reserved for server use, while bits 16-23 are reserved for client association use.
+In the host portion bits 24-27 specify the available identity schemes, while bits 28-31 specify the server capabilities.
 There are four additional bits implemented separately.

-Figure 8.
+Figure 9.
 Status Word

 The host status word is included in the ASSOC request and response messages.
-The client copies this word to the server status word and then lights additional status bits as the dance proceeds.
+The client copies this word to the association status word and then lights additional status bits as the dance proceeds.
 Once lit, these bits never come dark unless a general reset occurs and the protocol is restarted from the beginning.
 The status bits are defined as follows:

-ENB (31)
+ENB (31).
 Lit if the server implements the Autokey protocol and is prepared to dance.
 Dim would be very strange.

-LPF (30)
+LPF (30).
 Lit if the server has loaded a valid leapseconds file.
 This bit can be either lit or dim.

-IDN (24-27)
+IDN (24-27).
 These four bits select which identity scheme is in use.
 While specific coding for various schemes is yet to be determined, the schemes available in the reference implementation and described in Appendix E include the following.